lmc2179/lmc2179.github.io/drafts/seychelles.md

 Statistical measures of model or coefficient significance don't seem to help either; knowing that a given coefficient (or all of them) are statistically significantly different from zero is handy, but does not tell us that the model is ready for prime time.
 Even the legendary $R^2$ doesn't really have a clear a priori "threshold of good enough" (though surprisingly, I see to frequently run into people who are willing to do so).
 If you don't believe me, a perspective I found really helpful is Ch.
 10 of Cosma Shalizi's [The Truth About Linear Regression](https://www.stat.cmu.edu/~cshalizi/TALR/TALR.pdf).

 An actual viable method is to look at whether your prediction intervals are both practically precise enough for the task and also cover the data, an approach detailed [here](https://statisticsbyjim.com/regression/how-high-r-squared/).
 This is a perfectly sensible choice if your model provides you with an easy way to compute prediction intervals.
-However, if you're using something like scikit-learn you'll usually be creating just a single point estimate (ie, a single fitted model which you can deploy), and it may not be easy to generate prediction models for your model.
+However, if you're using something like scikit-learn you'll usually be creating just a single point estimate (ie, a single fitted model of $\mathbb{E}[y \mid X]$ which you can deploy), and it may not be easy to generate prediction intervals for your model.

 Evaluating your regression model with a diagnostic

 The regression sequel to the post about the confusion matrix - main diagonal vs off-diagonal

-Idea: Tie size of miss to the resulting decision in a more interpretable way than MSE and friends
+Idea: Tie size of miss to the resulting decision in a more interpretable way than MSE and friends. how much percent can your prediction be off by, and still let you make a good decision?

 Define a big hit, big miss, small miss, etc

-Train a model on housing; what is a big miss
+Let's do a quick example using this [dataset of California House Prices](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_california_housing.html).
+Imagine that you're planning on using this to figure out what the potential price of your house might be when you sell it; you want to know how much you might get for it so you can figure out how to budget for your other purchases.

+In this case it's a gradient booster but that doesn't really matter

 ```
 import pandas as pd